By Josh Stoneman

 After our food came to the table, she asked my permission to get it to-go so her sister could eat some of it.
 I agreed even after she refused to let me buy her sister her own meal.
 Then I remembered the market I walked through earlier.
 I asked her if she and her sister had enough clothes.
 She said no so I offered to buy her clothes and she excitedly agreed.

 My experience in the market was very different this time.
 Before, every vendor called out to me, “SIR SIR, would you like shirt?
 Would you like camera?”
-Whatever the vendor was selling was be called out to me, but not this time.
+Whatever the vendor was selling was being called out to me, but not this time.

 Vendors saw me with this woman and looked away, embarrassed.
 It was a lot quieter than before.
 We eventually found jeans and shirts, and for $32 she was able to get a few outfits for her and her sister, including a brand new pair of shoes.